ziiqii/tp/docs/UserGuide.md

 ### Filtering persons by tag: `filter`

-Finds persons that are tagged with all the given tags in the displayed person list.
+Finds persons that are tagged with all the given tags in the _displayed person list_.

 Format: `filter TAG [MORE_TAGS]`